blessonbabyz/pdfmerger/README.md

 # pdfmerger
-GUI python program to merge unlimited pdf
+A simple GUI python program to merge unlimited number of pdfs